The self-similar evolution of stationary point processes via persistent homology: Proof of the packing relation

+Finally, based on the devised probabilistic setting and \Cref{LemmaPackingLemma} we can prove the packing relation as stated in \Cref{ThmPackingRelation}.

-\begin{proof} The time-dependence of any geometric quantity constructed from $\rho_\omega (t,\cdot)$ and $\mathfrak{p}(t,\cdot )$ is again denoted by an additional $t$-argument.
-We derive the packing relation from evaluation on a convex averaging sequence $\{A_k\}$.
-From Lemma \ref{LemmaPackingLemma} we obtain that for an arbitrary $\delta>0$,
+\begin{proof}[Proof of the packing relation (\Cref{ThmPackingRelation})] The time-dependence of any geometric quantity constructed from $\rho_\omega (t,\cdot)$ and $\mathfrak{p}(t,\cdot )$ is again denoted by an additional $t$-argument.
+We derive the packing relation from evaluation on a balanced convex averaging sequence $\{A_k\}$.
+From \Cref{LemmaPackingLemma} we obtain that for an arbitrary $\delta>0$,